 Permitted Investments

-The endowment pool may invest in any kind of property or type of investment.
+The LTIP may invest in any kind of property or type of investment.
 Investments may be structured as separate accounts, pooled funds (e.g., mutual funds, common trust funds), limited partnerships or direct investments in securities or exchange-traded vehicles.

 Quasi-Endowments

-Quasi-endowment funds are established by the Comptroller to function like an endowment, with the funds typically invested in the commingled endowment pool.
-However, these funds may be removed from the endowment pool and expended at the discretion of the Comptroller in accordance with the gift agreement.
+Quasi-endowment funds are established by the Comptroller to function like an endowment, with the funds typically invested in the commingled LTIP.
+However, these funds may be removed from the LTIP and expended at the discretion of the Comptroller in accordance with the gift agreement.

 Operating Pool